 Federated States of Micronesia

-The Micronesian passport currently ranks on the 47th place according to the Guide visa index.
+The Micronesian passport currently ranks on the 47th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 118 countries.
 This grants it an overall good mobility score.
 Micronesian passport holders have visa-free access and visas on arrival to countries such as Singapore, the United Kingdom, Iran and the entire European Union.
 However, Micronesian citizens do require a visa to enter about 108 destinations, mandating some more extensive travel preparation.
 Some countries where a visa is required are Japan, Brazil and China.

 The Federated States of Micronesia is an island nation in Oceania associated with the United States.
 It consists of 4 states.
 The most important ones are Kosrae and Chuuk.
 The nation has a surface area of 702 square kilometers and its located northeast of New Guinea.
 Micronesian geography and terrain are very diverse from high mountainous volcanic islands to low lying coral atolls and reefs.
 Its climate is tropical, with year-round heavy rainfalls.

 The overall population is approximately 104,468 people.
 The capital of the country is Palikir.
 The most populous city however is Weno, with 14,000 inhabitants.
 The country’s largest and only international airport is Chuuk International Airport (TKK).
 The airport provides access to domestic destinations and has a few limited international routes.